Last Updated on: August 2023

 Preparation Advice

-In December 2022, TUI Airways launched their Pilot Cadet (also referred to as ‘Ab-Initio’) Programme, enabling individuals in the UK to obtain a Multi-Crew Pilot Licence (MPL) with the airline.
-The TUI Pilot Cadet Programme continues in to 2023 and the airline utilises an extensive selection process which incorporates the assessment of Numerical Reasoning, Verbal Reasoning and Logical Reasoning.
+The airline utilises an extensive selection process which incorporates the assessment of Numerical Reasoning, Verbal Reasoning and Logical Reasoning.
 This part of assessment occurs in the second stage of the selection process and is undertaken online and remotely by the candidate.

 Candidates that are applying to this scheme may utilise the activities provided by PilotAptitudeTest.com to familiarise themselves with the mechanisms and methods of assessment, to improve their understanding of the function of the tested skills (Numerical Reasoning, Verbal Reasoning and Logical Reasoning) and to improve their chances of success within assessment itself.